Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 Attendance by Groups or Sections

 Qwickly Attendance allows instructors to take attendance for select groups or sections of students in a course if it has been set up in such a way.
-This feature allows instructors to keep attendance when a single Blackboard course is used to maintain the enrollment of 2 or more separate course sections.
+This feature allows instructors to keep attendance when a single Blackboard Ultra course is used to maintain the enrollment of 2 or more separate course sections.

 Using a Check-In Timer